House Dems begin moving parts of Biden $3.5T domestic plans

 By Thursday afternoon Neal had not released details of any revenue proposals, including the tax boosts or some tax cuts his party wants to use to help ease people’s costs for health care and other needs.

-Also not released yet were Neal’s plans to let Medicare save money by negotiating prices they pay for prescription drugs, another way they hope to raise money for the bill’s priorities.
+Also not provided were Neal’s plans to let Medicare save money by negotiating prices they pay for prescription drugs, another way they hope to raise money for the bill’s priorities.

 The Ways and Means portion of the measure is to contain many of Biden’s top priorities.
 These include creation of up to 12 weeks per year of family and medical leave for all workers beginning in 2023.
 The benefit would pay the lowest-earning workers up to 85% of their wages, a percentage that would fall for higher earners.